shaker kitchen cabinets with natural wood tone

 Image result for terrazzo

-This pattern belongs to the Hollywood Walk of Fame and classrooms from the 1960s, but not on your kitchen counter.
+This pattern is on the Hollywood Walk of Fame and classrooms from the 1960s, but it is not on your kitchen counter.

 3. Mint green everything